Corporate Plan and Annual Report

 Community planning is a power that we've taken on as a result of local government reform.
 Public services will work together with communities to deliver real improvements for local people.

-Our community plan will be known as the Belfast Agenda.
-Whilst developing the Belfast Agenda over the past two years, we have been asking residents in Belfast to tell us what kind of city they want for the future and what we should be focusing on now to make this happen.
+Our community plan is known as the Belfast Agenda.
+While developing the Belfast Agenda, we asked residents in Belfast to tell us what kind of city they want for the future and what we should be focusing on now to make this happen.
 People told us that they want a city that provides a high quality of life for everyone who lives here and for the city to be a great place to work, study, visit or set up and grow your business.

 In developing our corporate plan and improvement plan, our councillors have agreed that the priorities of the organisation should align to those within the Belfast Agenda, which has at its heart the idea of 'inclusive growth' for Belfast.

-As a result, the Corporate Plan and Improvement Plan focus largely on the four key pillars of the Belfast Agenda which aim to take forward programmes of both economic and social progress for the people and communities across the city.
+As a result, the Corporate Plan and Improvement Plan focus largely on the four key pillars of the Belfast Agenda which aim to take forward programmes of both economic and social progress for the people and communities.